darius/traitor/laplace-essay-on-probabilities.md

 will in indifferent things, is persuaded it determines itself by itself and without motives.

-So we ought to envisage the present state of the universe as the effect of its previous state, and the cause of the next.
+So we ought to view the present state of the universe as the effect of its previous state, and the cause of the next.
 An intelligence who, at a given instant, were to know all the forces that animate nature, and the respective situation of the beings composing